ziwliu-cityu/SIMGA/README.md

-# SIMGA: Selective Gated Mamba for Recommendation System
+# SIMGA: Selective Gated Mamba for Sequential Recommendation
 This is the implementation of the submission "SIGMA: Selective Gated Mamba for Sequential Recommendation".
 ## Configuration of the environment
 The hardware and software we used are listed below to facilitate the environment's configuration.
 The detailed environment setting can be found in the `requirements.txt`.
 You can use pip install to reproduce the environment.